The Great Dane Trainers -

 Grooming

-Grooming is easy with this breed.
+Grooming is easy with the Great Dane breed.
 Use a firm-bristled brush every couple of weeks.
 Trim nails at least monthly.
 Bathing is quite a chore, so use of a professional groomer if that is needed will help.
 This breed is an average shedder.

 Health and Care